English speaking difficulty #1 – Listening

 Sometimes when you’re speaking English, you have a sentence in mind, but you’re missing two or three important vocabulary words – and then it becomes difficult to say what you’re thinking.

 The solution?
-Learn more vocabulary words!
+Learn more English vocabulary words!
 But there’s a good way and a not-so-good way to learn new words.
-The not-so-good way is to read lists of words and definitions and try to memorize them.
+The not-so-good way is to read lists of English words and definitions, and try to memorize them.

-Create conversations and write them down in your vocabulary notebook.
-This will help you learn useful words that are all related to each other, so the next time you’re in an airport, you won’t have problems with missing vocabulary.
+Create conversations in English, and write them down in your vocabulary notebook.
+This will help you learn useful English words that are all related to each other, so the next time you’re in an airport, you won’t have problems with missing English vocabulary.

 English Speaking Difficulty #3 – Pronunciation